 Suspensions are overused and misused.
-They are not effective and more often than not, students repeat inappropriate behavior.
+They are not effective, and more often than not, students repeat the inappropriate behavior.
 The question one needs to ask is, "Why are students not learning?"
 Answering this question with "because they don't act appropriately" is not good enough.
-The focus of this article is to provide insight to student misbehavior and provide some food for thought in improving the suspension system.
+The focus of this article is to provide insight into student misbehavior and provide some food for thought in improving the suspension system.

 Our Current Suspension System

-As you can tell from this short list, there are a several issues, many that were not included.
+As you can tell from the table below, there are several issues with our current system, and many more were not even included.
 The bottom line is that no matter what the issue, it needs to be dealt with.
 If you cover it with a rug, eventually it is going to be exposed again.
 It will continue to rear up until it is faced and the proper assistance has been provided.
 So the next question is do we want to continue to deal with the same problem over and over again?

-1. In-school suspensions— provide an in house approach by having students who committed infractions stay in a designated room to work independently on their school work.
-There is no talking unless the student has a question for the ISS Supervisor.
+In-School Suspension: Provide an in-house approach by having students who committed infractions stay in a designated room to work independently on their school work.
+There is no talking unless the student has a question for the ISS supervisor.

-a.
-Pros: Isolated, remain in school, and work on assignments (sometimes)
+Isolated; remain in school; work on assignments (sometimes)

-b.
-Cons: Do not receive the day’s class work, work is completed incorrectly, and/or students use time to sleep
+Do not receive the day’s class work; work is completed incorrectly; students use the time to sleep

-2. Out-of-school suspensions—require the students leave the school and remain home for 1- to 10-day periods at a time.
+Out-Of-School Suspensions: Require the student to leave the school and remain home for one to ten days.

-3. Alternative Education Schools—students transfer to a different school, usually another school in the district, or an alternative education program.
+Alternative Education Schools: Students transfer to a different school, usually another school in the district, or an alternative education program.
 Qualifying students are usually failing or have failed and have numerous out-of-school suspensions.

-b.
-Cons: Do not take responsibility for their actions and encourages association with other students with disciplinary issues
+Students do not take responsibility for their actions, and it encourages association with other students with disciplinary issues.